aspose-slides/Aspose.Slides-API-References/english/php-java/mathlimit/_index.md

 ---
 title: MathLimit
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/mathlimit/
 ---

-# MathLimit class
+## MathLimit class

  Specifies the Limit object, consisting of text on the baseline and reduced-size text immediately above or below it.